DominicTYLau/Swerve/JOURNAL.md

 Time Spent: 1 hour

 Please note that the photos were taken after I completed the work, and the journal was written afterward.
 Some parts of the project may have carried over across multiple days.
 The recorded times are not entirely accurate...
 I actually spent more time, but noted conservative estimates.

+## Aug 18, 2025

+I received the Arduino Mega, but it did not when the code was uploaded.
+I tried to find if there was a mode for flashing but nothing worked.
+I ordered a new one off of amazon this time.
+Hopefully more reliable.

+Time Spent: 2 hours

+## Aug 25, 2025

+I received the new Arduino Mega and it worked great.
+Blink worked which was a relief.
+I soldered on some connectors for the motor pins so that they would fit the arduino pins and not come out.
+This took very long as there were 6 wires each for one motor, and I had to solder for 8 motors.
+I started wiring everything which was a pain.

+Time Spent: 7 hours

+## Aug 26, 2025

+I ran some simple code to see if it would work.
+However, some of the motors worked while others didn’t.
+I figured out that I wired it incorrectly.
+I realized that it was going to be a diagnose later because the pins on the arduino mega and the motor controllers were very far from each other.
+I rewired it so that it would be easier to trouble shoot.

+Time Spent: 5 hours

+## Aug 27, 2025

+I ran some basic code to run all the motors which worked great.
+Then I started to control the angle of the steering.
+However, PID did not work as only a selected few ports on the mega had pwm output.
+I then resorted to bang bang control which worked good enough.
+I then combined everything and that was when it didn’t work.
+After testing once, some of the motors stopped working.
+I spent the next 2 hours testing each module.
+I found that the wires were a problem and they were unreliable.
+I made my own wires and rewired everything.
+I tested each mother and it worked.

+Time Spent: 8 hours

+## Aug 28, 2025

+Now that the motors were reliable, I could test my code once again and debug.
+It took some time, but overall it works really well.

+Time Spent: 4 hours